sbcshop/IoTFi_4G_Software/README.md

 <img src="https://github.com/sbcshop/Raspberry-Pi-Pico-RFID-Expansion/blob/main/images/thonny-interpreter.PNG" />

-## Steps To Follow for Working with IoT-Fi Boards
+## Working With IoTFi-4G
-After downloading and installing thonny ide you will able to run our example codes in IoTFi boards, for this please follow the steps below:

-* Step.1 - Download the Zip file of IoTFi package and extract it in your computer system, for this click on code—>download Zip

-* Step.2 - After downloading and extrating the Zip file of this package you will get two different directries i.e, "IoTFi_2G" and "IoTFi_4G" for working with our 2G and 4G boards.

-* Step.3 - If you wont to work with our 2G module, open the IoTFi_2G directory you can see here multiple python files in this folder.

-* Step.4 - The file named with "IoTFi_2g" is the liberary file, you should have to save this file in rp2040 of our boards by naming as it is

-* Step.5 - Ater saving the liberary file you can pick any example file and put a suitable sim card in simslot to test your board, and start working as you want by some modifications(if require) in the code.
+To start working with our this board we have provided few basics examples according to features included in this board.
+You can smply run the pyhon example code in your board by downloading and extracting this repository in your system.
+Below is the brief description of Example codes:

+* Before running any example codes library file must have to save in RP2040 of your boarboard.
+Locate the library file under the folder ***Library*** of this repository.
+Open it in Thonny IDE and save it by clicking on ***file*** (Upper-left corner in your IDE) and then click on ***save a copy***, choose ***raspberry pi pico*** option enter the file name and save it as it is(do not rename).

+* ***Accelerometer_Example*** this is the simple application of tilt indication in the four direction (i.e, Left, Right, Forward and , Backward).
+When you will upload this code in your baoard will see a ***box*** appearing according to the direction in which your board tilted.
+In case of no tilt it will show a message in display.

+* ***GSM_Buttons_Example*** this is the example of GSM module functionality.
+When you will upload this code in your board you can make a call, message, and get your location by simply pressing GP buttons provided in board.

+* ***SDcard_AccelerometerData.py*** this is data aquisition(gathring) from a sensor or device.
+In this example code you cand store the accelerometer data in SD card.
+Do not forget to put a sd card in it before running this example code.

 ### Note:
-Intstall the usb driver provide in "IoTFi-4G" directory in your system(PC) before using it as a cellular via usb.
+Intstall the usb driver in your system(PC) provided in this repository, before using this board as a cellular via usb.
 After that long-press Powerkey button to activate 4G module and network led will start blinking and your system will connect to cellular.

 ## Documentation